Richard Caring: Restaurants and private members' clubs

 After buying Wentworth Golf Club, Caring wanted to improve the catering there and approached Le Caprice restaurant in summer 2005; during discussions it emerged that the management of Caprice Holdings group was looking for a buyer.
 Six weeks later, Caring secured a £31.5m deal to take over Caprice Holdings, owner of The Ivy, Le Caprice and J Sheekey, as well as Italian restaurant Daphne's, Vietnamese restaurant Bam-Bou and Moroccan restaurant Pasha.
+The Ivy was later developed into restaurant chain The Ivy Collection.
+Caprice Holdings also owns Sexy Fish, which was launched in 2015.

 Caring began to reshape the group, which created much media coverage for someone who previously preferred to stay out of the limelight.
 In 2005 he added fish restaurant Scott’s and catering firm Urban Productions, but sold Pasha to Algerian restaurateur Tony Kitous.
 He also bought Signature Restaurants from Luke Johnson for £57m, owner of mid-market Strada and Belgo chains.

 In 2006 he bought Rivington, a two-restaurant group independently set up by Caprice Holding’s chef director Mark Hix.
 He sold Strada in 2007 for £140m.
 In 2007 he purchased the Birley Group (Annabel's, Harry's Bar, Mark's Club) for £95m including the vast art collection, concluded just a few months before Mark Birley's death.

+Caring was one of the founders of Cote restaurant in 2007; he sold his 51% share in the chain in 2013, when the business was sold to private equity firm CBPE for £100m.

-In 2008 he agreed a leveraged buyout of 28 small investors in private members' club Soho House, taking 80% for £105m, with the remainder held by Nick Jones who remains CEO, also his partner in Cecconi’s.
-Caring also owns stakes in Cote (formed by the former management team of Strada), and Alternative Investment Market listed chain Carluccio's.
+In 2008 he agreed a leveraged buyout of 28 small investors in private members' club Soho House, taking 80% for £105m, with the remainder held by Nick Jones who remained CEO, also his partner in Cecconi’s.
+He was a shareholder in Carluccio's; the restaurant chain was sold to Landmark Group in 2010.

-Caprice Holdings also owns Sexy Fish.

-The speed with which Caring has built his restaurant chain has resulted in many questioning his reasoning, on both a strategic level as well as the high purchase prices paid.
+The speed with which Caring built his restaurant chain resulted in many questioning his reasoning, on both a strategic level as well as the high purchase prices paid.
 He has been dubbed by some as "the Lex Luthor of Mayfair" for his apparent supermarket-sweep approach to buying companies.
 Other critics say he is brandishing a credit card, playing a high-stakes game of Monopoly, buying every square he lands on.

-But Caring insists he has a masterplan:
+In 2009 Caring insisted he had a masterplan:

-Caring's strategy is built around three brands, with 60,000 people:

-Annabel's – including the Birley clubs (Mark's, Harry's Bar, George and Bath & Racquets), 12,000 members: He says "They're refined, discreet, elegant."

-Soho House – 17,000 members: He says "They're for an arts, journalistic, younger crowd."